gardensgreen/gardensgreen/README.md

-# Daniel E. Tillero | Fullstack Software Engineer
+# Daniel Tillero | Fullstack Software Engineer

 I have a desire for solving business problems.
 I use logic and data driven approaches combined with creativity to build some pretty cool products.
 I’m a passionate learner and strive to connect with people who can teach me a thing or two.